signingtoday/signingtoday-sdk-java/docs/IdentitiesApi.md

 <a name="listEnrollmentRequests"></a>
 # **listEnrollmentRequests**
-> InlineResponse2005 listEnrollmentRequests(organizationId, whereProvider, whereUser, whereFirstName, whereLastName, whereRegisteredBy, whereFiscalCode, page, count)
+> InlineResponse2003 listEnrollmentRequests(organizationId, whereProvider, whereUser, whereFirstName, whereLastName, whereRegisteredBy, whereFiscalCode, page, count, whereOrder)

 Enumerate the enrollment requests of an organization